fbpx

 Both soft and technical skills are important.
 We know that diverse companies are more successful as shown by Morgan Stanley in a recent study.
 Female representation is a requirement for a happy and positive workplace.
 The bottom line is that gender diversity leads to different perspectives being taken into consideration which in turn leads to better decision making.
 Furthermore, if decision making improves with gender equality in the workplace then more female representation in management roles is especially important.

 So when is it right to take the step into a leadership position?
 It is within human nature to get comfortable.
-Especially when considering changing roles, getting a promotion and moving teams internally.
-Sometimes we think am I good enough?
+Especially when considering changing roles, getting a promotion, and moving teams internally.
+Sometimes we think, am I good enough?
 The answer usually is you won’t know unless you try.
-My advice would be to ask for advice from colleagues, mentors or friends.
-They will be able to dismiss any doubts and hopefully give the boost you need to make positive change.
+My advice would be to ask for advice from colleagues, mentors, or friends.
+They will be able to dismiss any doubts and hopefully give the boost you need to make positive change, including insights on how to support neurodiverse colleagues in leadership.

 imposter syndrome